Skip to content

 4. Make executable: Set file permissions (chmod 0700)

-5. Detect interpreter: Read shebang line (e.g., #!/bin/bash) or use component’s language prop
+5. Detect interpreter: Read shebang line (e.g., #!/bin/bash) or default to bash

-6. Execute: Run script with detected interpreter
+6. Execute: Run script with detected interpreter in a non-interactive shell

 8. Clean up: Delete temporary file